 Table of Contents

-(NEWS) Happily Ever After Returns to Magic Kingdom Replacing Disney Enchantment
+Happily Ever After Returns to Magic Kingdom Replacing Disney Enchantment

 Who says that Disney doesn’t listen to its fans?
 Ever since Disney Enchantment debuted for Disney World’s 50th Anniversary celebration and replaced Happily Ever After, fans of the prior show have been very vocal about their displeasure with Enchantment and the desire to see Happily Ever After return.

-So to see Happily Ever After come back to Disney’s Magic Kingdom, after all, is a small victory for Disney fans and proof that every once and a while their voice is heard.
+Us and mostly everyone else was thrilled to see Happily Ever After come back to Disney’s Magic Kingdom, after all, is a small victory for Disney fans and proof that every once and a while their voice is heard.

 The decision to get rid of Disney Enchantment and bring back Happily Ever was announced at the D23 Expo, and originally, it was a surprise as Disney Enchantment was thought to be the long-term show for the coming years.